Do I Need to Feed My Dog Breed-Specific Food? Vet Approved Facts

 Breed-specific dog food isn’t any worse or better than feeding your dog a diet that is formulated for their life stage and size.
 You may just end up paying quite a bit more.
 If your dog isn’t on the right food for their needs and shares the same dog food as your other larger or smaller dog, then breed-specific dog food will benefit them more as it’ll be better suited for them nutritionally.

 For example, if your Dachshund puppy is sharing the same food as your adult English Mastiff, they’re not going to develop properly because they’re not receiving the correct number of calories and nutrients that they need to grow healthily.
-Although you may not see the consequences straight away, the Dachshund will grow up to have a number of health problems that are going to lower their quality of life and cost you in vet bills.
+Although you may not see the consequences straight away, the Dachshund will grow up to have several health problems that are going to lower their quality of life and cost you in vet bills.

 Instead, feed your Dachshund high-quality puppy food that is formulated for small dog breeds.
 If you have a Dachshund puppy as well as a Yorkshire Terrier puppy, you can give them the same food because they’re both small breeds in the same life stage.
 Their nutritional needs won’t differ by much.